atenearesearchgroup/uncertainty-datatypes-python/UserGuide.md

 returns an ``sbool`` value that represents the resulting opinion of $A_1$ on $X$, i.e., $[A_1:X]=[A_1;A_2;...;A_n]\otimes[A_n:X]$.

-The alternative implementation by [Hardi et al.](https://www.hindawi.com/journals/wcmc/2018/1073216/) is also supported in the ``uTypes`` library:
+The alternative implementation by [Hardi et al.](https://www.hindawi.com/journals/wcmc/2018/1073216/) is also supported in the ``Uncertainty Datatypes`` library:

 - ``An_X.discountB(agentsTrusts: Collection[sbool]) -> sbool``